Charlottetown

 Heat from household waste

 As the adage goes, one person’s trash is another’s treasure.
 Our Prince Edward Island district energy plant converts municipal solid waste and biomass to energy.
-Not only does this dramatically reduce the volume of waste that ends up in landfill on the island, it reduces greenhouse gas emissions by reducing fuel oil use for heating and power.
+Not only does this dramatically reduce the volume of waste that ends up in landfill on the island, it reduces the use of fuel oil otherwise needed for heat and power and the associated greenhouse gas emissions.
 The added flexibility to switch between fuel types also enhances reliability and controls costs.

 CUSTOMER SHOWCASE